berkley4/ungoogled-chromium-debian/.github/README.md

 - - - -

+# Rust - REQUIRED to compile

+See [Rust.md](https://github.com/berkley4/ungoogled-chromium-debian/blob/unstable/Rust.md) for more info.

 # Bindgen - REQUIRED to compile

-A script (build/build-bindgen.sh) is supplied to compile bindgen, see [here](https://github.com/berkley4/ungoogled-chromium-debian/blob/unstable/Bindgen.md) for more info.
+A script (build/build-bindgen.sh) is supplied to compile bindgen, see [Bindgen.md](https://github.com/berkley4/ungoogled-chromium-debian/blob/unstable/Bindgen.md) for more info.

 - - - -